plgd-dev/doc/content/en/docs/architecture/onboarding-to-plgd-hub.md

 }
 ```

-To update the device ACL resource we just POST it to he acl resource:
+The update device ACL is done via POST method on the /oic/sec/acl2 resource:

 {{< plantuml id="add-hub-acl" >}}
 @startuml Sequence